A Guide to Spousal Refusal

 However, keep in mind that the only time that an Estate would have to be opened would be if you pre-deceased your spouse, which, given your health, is unlikely.
 As well, with the amount of money you will be saving each month on your spouse’s care, once your spouse is on Medicaid, will outweigh any court costs or fees for the administration of the Estate.

-To learn more, please contact Shalloway and Shalloway, P.A.
+To learn more about spousal refusal in West Palm Beach, please contact Shalloway and Shalloway, P.A.